 In the event of a serious injury or illness, the nurse will contact parents or guardians so that you can be transported to a medical facility for further attention.
 See also "Medication in School".

 School Life

 Assemblies

-Middle School assemblies are scheduled every week on a Monday.
+Assemblies are scheduled on Fridays.
 Assemblies are used to celebrate student achievements, community events and give out notices.
 The Student Council and homerooms sometimes run assemblies.

-Attendance

-Attendance Policy
+Attendance Attendance Policy

 There are three types of absences: